 Gift Annuities provide substantial tax advantages.
 You receive a tax deduction the year your gift is made, and a portion of your annuity payments are nontaxable.
 Payments can be deferred, allowing for a larger charitable deduction and greater annuity benefits.
 However, because annuities cannot be legally changed, great care should be taken to ensure that you have other resources to meet any future emergency needs.

 Charitable Remainder Trust.
-The appeal of a Charitable Remainder Trust is to reduce immediate income taxes while donating low basis assets to a designated charity like Brahmananda Saraswati Foundation (BSF) for the benefit of the Mother Divine Program.
+The appeal of a Charitable Remainder Trust is that it reduces immediate income taxes while donating low basis assets to a designated charity like Brahmananda Saraswati Foundation (BSF) for the benefit of the Mother Divine Program.

 The Charitable Remainder Trust is an irrevocable agreement where you and/or your loved ones receive income (usually a fixed percentage of the Trust’s value annually, as you designate when you set up the Trust) and Brahmananda Saraswati Foundation or another designated charity receives the principal for the benefit of the Mother Divine Program after a specified period of time, which can be tied to your passing or that of you and your spouse.